EyeSift

 • Short text degradation: Accuracy decreases significantly for texts shorter than ~150 words

-• Domain sensitivity: Performs best on general-purpose text, less on specialized content
+• Domain sensitivity: Performs best on general-purpose prose, less on code, tables, legal boilerplate, or highly specialized content

 Known False Positive Triggers